 Shopping for a digital camera can be overwhelming for a beginner photographer.
-Or for a professional looking to change format.
-There’s so many different types of cameras.
+Or for a professional looking to change the format.
+There are so many different types of cameras.

 There’s only so much your smartphone can do.
 At some point, you’ll want to invest in a digital camera for higher image quality.